-To test for robustness, we also also run (1) dynamic regressions, (2) regressions using the gross investment rate as an alternative outcome following the setup used by Liu (2020) (see Appendix 10), as well as (3) specifications that are based on a balanced panel.
-This does not substantially change the EMTR effects.47
+To test for robustness, we also also run (i) dynamic regressions, (ii) regressions using the gross investment rate as an alternative outcome following the setup used by Liu (2020), as well as (iii) specifications that are based on a balanced panel.
+This does not substantially change the EMTR effects.